 Are you satisfied with your English learners’ (ELs’) equitable learning opportunities and parent involvement in your school?

-Join us as we explore the concept of advocacy and delve into issues and solutions specific to ELs in this six-week guided online course.
+Join us as we explore the concept of advocacy and delve into issues and solutions specific to ELs in this seven-week guided online course.
 Framed around the book “Advocating for English Learners” by Diane Staehr Fenner, the course is designed to help you explore the topics in a deeper way and to support you in applying what you learn to your own context.
 Over the three self-paced components, you will identify and use effective strategies to advocate for ELs in your own context to provide equitable learning opportunities and supported parent involvement in your school.

-The real heart of the course is the Professional Learning Community in which you will interact with other educators and the facilitators, book author Diane Staehr Fenner and colleague Jill Kester.
+The real heart of the course is the Professional Learning Community in which you will interact with other educators and the facilitators, book author Diane Staehr Fenner and Diane Garafalo.
 The PLC will not only provide you with the opportunity to build your understanding and skills in advocacy but also to contribute to the field by sharing your own professional experience.
 You’ll develop strategies to promote a school climate that builds on ELs’ strengths and supports a shared sense of responsibility for ELs.
 By the end of the course, you will set goals to address an EL advocacy issue in your context, empowered with a toolbox full of ideas and a network of supportive peers.

 Watch a brief video about the course here.